Azure/alz-terraform-accelerator/docs/wiki/Home.md

   - Environment for Plan
   - Environment for Apply
   - Variable Group for Backend
-  - Service Connection with Workload identity federation for Plan / Apply
+  - Service Connections with Workload identity federation for Plan and Apply
+  - Service Connection Approvals, Template Validation and Concurrency Control
   - Group and Members for Apply Approval

 ### Azure DevOps with Managed identity and self-hosted agents